 Common reasons for starting treatment:

-If you or someone you know has these symptoms, Bangla Health Connect can help you get expert care at trusted hospitals in India.
+If you or someone you know has these symptoms, Bangla Health Connect can help you get expert care at trusted hospitals worldwide.

 In breast cancer, “success” does not always mean the cancer is gone forever.
 It can also mean: